Nonconforming Lisocabtagene Maraleucel Expanded Access Protocol

 This is an expanded access protocol that will be conducted at sites qualified and approved to treat subjects with lisocabtagene maraleucel.
 Sometimes when lisocabtagene maraleucel is manufactured the drug does not pass all the testing results to be called lisocabtagene maraleucel.
 When this happens the drug is called nonconforming lisocabtagene maraleucel.
 The expanded access protocol will be used to allow subjects to receive nonconforming lisocabtagene maraleucel only if the potential benefit is better than the potential risk.
 This expanded access protocol is restricted to those subjects who were prescribed lisocabtagene maraleucel as part of their routine care.
 Subjects will first receive a lymphodepleting chemotherapy regimen and then be treated with nonconforming lisocabtagene maraleucel as the treatment plan.

-Expanded Access Protocol (EAP) for Subjects Receiving Lisocabtagene Maraleucel That is Nonconforming for Commercial Release
+Expanded Access Protocol (EAP) of Subjects Receiving Nonconforming Lisocabtagene Maraleucel That is Out of Specification (OOS) for Commercial Release

 Lymphoma, Large B-Cell, Diffuse Expanded Access JCAR017 Lisocabtagene Maraleucel CAR T nonconforming; relapsed/refractory diffuse large B cell lymphoma nonconforming lisocabtagene mareleucel Nonconforming Lisocabtagene Maraleucel

 Open to people ages 18 years and up

 - Subject and/or LAR must understand and voluntarily sign an informed consent form prior to any study-related assessments/procedures being conducted.

 - Subject has relapsed and/or refractory large B-cell lymphoma and is, per the treating physician assessment, eligible for treatment with lisocabtagene maraleucel per the approved prescribing information.